Zyhod/Vieno/Reference Materials/Features and Commands/Characters.md

 There are, at current, three different types of Character Cards that you can view.
 More cards are currently in consideration, however.
 - **Base**
     - 'Type' Command: `base`
-    - Contains a character's Summary, Pronouns, Age, Date of Birth, Physical Desription, and Notes.
+    - Contains a character's Summary, Pronouns, Age, Date of Birth, Species, Size, Notes & Trivia, and Associated Links.
 - **Battle**
     - 'Type' Command: `battle`
     - Contains a character's Battle Style/Summary, Base Health, Evasion, and Defense, Weapons, and Specials/Skills.